Shadow Of The Rockies Trail

 As we pondered the old house---this bull was pondering Randy's bright red Aerostich......and moved in.

 I was using my camcorder as the bull just kept coming towards us.
-We finally we finally had to throw what we had in our
+We finally had to throw what we had in our

 hands in the tankbag and scurried off.
 Randy's cocky on video remark of how he was going to have him for dinner